porodrigues/Reddit_Classification_Project/README.md

 | Extra Trees Classifier |	0.78306 |	0.77511 |

 ### Conclusions:
-    - No matter how great your model is it can not cater for all possible data sets as I am seeing 99% accuracy on my final dataset while I saw an 80% on the previous set of data.
+No matter how great your model is it can not cater for all possible data sets as I am seeing 99% accuracy on my final       dataset while I saw an 80% on the previous set of data.
-    - Although I got my desired results, I am unsure how my model will perform with another set of data
+Although I got my desired results, I am unsure how my model will perform with another set of data.
-    - My Production model will be a toss up between my Logistic Regression and Random Forest Model.
-Initially the Logistic Model was performing better but after changing the params they are both performing equally as well
+My Production model will be a toss up between my Logistic Regression and Random Forest Model.
+Initially the Logistic         Model was performing better but after tuning the params on the Rondom Forest Model, they are both performing equally as well

 ### Next Steps: